PattersonProject/SoapWorks/readme.md

 ##Features
 * Each of the product preview boxes will show an expanded view using the Fancybox JQuery plugin when the 'Quick Look' button is clicked
 * These product preview boxes are all dropped in using a PHP include which allows for them to be updated and changed quickly as needed.
-* The 'Add to Cart' buttons forward the quantity to an echo script on Harvards Morpheus server which will return the variables sent
+* The 'Add to Cart' buttons forward the quantity to an echo script on Harvard's Morpheus server which will return the variables sent
 * The 'Request a Quote' page utilizes the same script to echo the form data
-* The 'Request a Quote' form uses an accordian plugin from twitter Bootstrap using Javascript.
+* The 'Request a Quote' form uses an accordion plugin from twitter Bootstrap using Javascript.
 If Javascript is disabled the form will display fully.
 * 'Contact Us' and 'Your account' are not implemented at this time